Overview of the Most Common Cryptocurrencies

 Cryptocurrency is defined as an encrypted, peer-to-peer (P2P) network used to mediate or facilitate digital bartering.
-Despite growing interest in the technology, cryptocurrencies have not replaced traditional money, known as fiat currency.
+Despite growing interest in technology, cryptocurrencies have not replaced traditional money, known as fiat currency.
 And that type of seismic shift isn’t likely any time soon.
 However, one fact remains clear: cryptocurrencies have the power to change how internet-connected global markets interact with each other.

 Various types of cryptocurrencies are available on the digital market.
 Without a doubt, Bitcoin is one of the world’s most popular cryptocurrencies — a technological trailblazer that has been disrupting the largely unchanged financial payment system.